Life Cycle of a Cluster

 The following diagram shows the life cycle of a cluster and how each stage maps to a particular cluster state.

-A successful Amazon Elastic MapReduce (Amazon EMR) cluster follows this process: Amazon EMR first provisions a
+A successful Amazon EMR (Amazon EMR) cluster follows this process: Amazon EMR first

 STARTING.
 Next, any user-defined bootstrap actions are run.